-Note: This is ALPHA software.
-Expect bugs and missing functionality.
-Cross-reference all results with xtdpdml for Stata.
+Note: This software is in development.
+It is best to cross-reference all results with xtdpdml for Stata.
 Go to https://www3.nd.edu/~rwilliam/dynamic/ to learn about xtdpdml and the underlying method.
-You may also be interested in the article by Paul Allison, Richard Williams, and Enrique Moral-Benito in Socius, accessible here
+You may also be interested in the article by Paul Allison, Richard Williams, and Enrique Moral-Benito in Socius, accessible here.

 You will need to the